 If your baby has any band-aids on the foot, thigh, etc., please remove them as soon as you possibly can to allow the imprint marks to disappear.

 Do not change the baby’s diet the day before or during the session.
 Continue to feed your baby how you normally do (breast-feed, formula-feed, or both).
-Bring plenty of bottles!
-Your baby will need to eat more often during the session than they normally do.
 Do not make any sudden changes to the baby’s diet that may contribute to fussiness.

 AT THE SESSION

-When you arrive at the studio, be prepared to feed your baby.
-We want the baby to be full, content and sleeping after the feeding to ensure those curly, sleepy newborn pictures.
+When you arrive at the studio, be prepared to feed your baby if needed, if you fed right before you left home, I will get going as soon as we get baby settled.
+We want the baby to be full, content and sleeping after the feeding to ensure those sleepy newborn pictures.